ma-chmiel/ma-chmiel/README.md

 I'm currently working as a fullstack developer in Sydney, Australia.

 ## 🌱 Always Learning
-I code for work an play, always learning new things but here's a current list of the languages and technologies I'm getting to know:
+I code for work an play, always learning new things - here's a  list of the languages and technologies I'm currently getting to know:

 - Drupal
 - Laravel